 Through technology we've been able to reach our new joiners much more effectively, impactfully as well as in a more timely fashion.

-It has significantly enhanced that timely ‘connect’ and timely fulfilment by proactively addressing what employees needs from the organization, both emotionally as well as physically, such as a workstation, desks, documents, etc. We manage everything through the Tydy platform where we’ve created an integrated ecosystem that connects IT, Facilities, HR, business owners, the manager, the buddy.
+It has significantly enhanced that timely ‘connect’ and timely fulfilment by proactively addressing what employees need from the organization, both emotionally as well as physically, such as a workstation, desks, documents, etc. We manage everything through the Tydy platform where we’ve created an integrated ecosystem that connects IT, Facilities, HR, business owners, the manager, the buddy.
 Everybody gets connected and everybody knows each other.
 So, on joining day, you are fully geared up for work - laptops ready, passwords set up, employee IDs created, workstations and even your parking slots allocated.

 The impact it has had is a better understanding of the organization, as well as the strong connection it establishes between people.